|THE PREFECTS & PROCURATORS|

 #52 Gratus 24/25 CE (H-647)

-Agrippa I depicted the next procurator (Pontius Pilate) appointed by Tiberius as venal, violent, rapacious and a tyrant.
+Philo of Alexandria (c.
+20 BCE – c.
+50 CE ) depicted the next prefect (Pontius Pilate) appointed by Tiberius as “by nature unyielding and of a stubborn harshness.”
 During his rule (26-36 CE) two new coin types appeared that include pagan religious symbols.
 The first has three ears of barley surrounded by the legend IOYLIA KAICAPOC (Julia Caesar, wife of the Emperor), and a simpulum (Roman ceremonial dipper) with the Emperor's name and regnal year. (#53) The second type was issued in the year of Jesus' crucifixion -- 30/31 CE - (#54) and the following year (#55); these coins feature a curved litiuus (augur's wand), which was used by certain Roman priests to determine the future.

 #53 Pilate 29/30 CE (H-648)